How can you create your own fitness app? And does it really make sense? Spoiler: Yes!

-There are four ways for fitness apps to make money: paid use, advertisement, in-app purchases, and brand promotion.
+There are four main fitness app monetization strategies you can choose among, namely: paid use, advertisement, in-app purchases, and brand promotion.

-- Paid apps usually offer wallet-friendly monthly fees from about $5 to $15 per month.
+- Paid fitness apps usually offer wallet-friendly monthly fees from about $5 to $15 per month.

 These apps don’t include ads, but sometimes offer in-app purchases.
 Typically, your acquaintance with a product starts with a 7-day or 30-day free trial, after which you can unlock more of the app's services and functionality.